hashgraph/hedera-block-node/server/docs/design/block-verification.md

     participant V as VerificationHandler
     participant F as BlockHashingSessionFactory
     participant S as BlockHashingSession
+    participant SV as SignaturesequenceDiagram
+    participant U as UnverifiedRingBuffer
+    participant V as VerificationHandler
+    participant F as BlockHashingSessionFactory
+    participant S as BlockHashingSession
     participant SV as SignatureVerifier
     participant BSM as BlockStatusManager